amitfin/oref_alert/README.md

 5. `Country active alerts`: all active alerts in Israel.
 6. `Country alerts`: all alerts in Israel.

+## Time To Shelter Sensors

+The integration creates an additional set of non-binary sensors holding the time to shelter.
+The initial `state` of this sensor is according to the instructions provided by Pikud Haoref for the selected area (e.g. 90 seconds in the middle of Israel).
+The `state` of the sensor decrements as time passes, and it becomes "unknown" once it reaches -60 seconds (one minute past due).
+The sensor has the following extra attributes:
+1. `Area`: the name of the area.
+2. `Time to shelter`: as provided by Pikud Haoref for the selected area (constant value).
+3. `Alert`: the active alert (when there is such).

+*Note: this sensor is not created when the configuration contains multiple areas or groups (e.g. cities with multiple areas or districts).
+It's possible in such a case to create an additional sensor configuration for the specific area of interest.*

 ## Usages

 The basic usage is to trigger an automation rule when the binary sensor is changing from `off` to `on`.
 Some ideas for the `actions` section can be: play a song in smart speakers (less stressful), open the lights and TV in the shelter, etc'.
 It's also possible to trigger an alert when the sensor is getting back from `on` to `off` for getting an indication when it's safe to get out of the shelter.